superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 identical to another strain in the database.

-Uploaded genomes undergo two checks to ensure the data are of a minimum quality, and that the genomes being uploaded belong to the species *E. coli*.
+Uploaded genomes undergo two checks to ensure the data are of a minimum quality, and that the genomes being uploaded contain markers that were found to be present only in genomes of *E. coli*.
 We initially identified genomic regions present in at least 70% of the genomes, referred to as the "conserved core".
 All genomes are considered to be *E. coli* if: 1) they contain at least 1500 conserved core regions, and 2) The presence of at least three *E. coli*